 As part of the scheme, KITE has deployed the following ICT equipments to schools, till date.

 Capacity Building for Teachers and Students

 KITE has developed SAMAGRA Resource Portal which functions as a repository of educational contents for students from class 1 to 12.
 Samagra features e-Resources, Textbooks and Question Banks in the form of images, videos, animations, interactive narrations and tutorials.
-Till date Samagra has a total of 10,000 contents, in four mediums of instruction- Malayalam, English, Tamil and Kannada.
-The focus is more on the Secondary level, in which contents have been uploaded upto the 2nd term of this year.
-Specific content development workshops are conducted at various levels at regular intervals. www.samagra.itschool.gov.in
+Till date Samagra has over 42,000 digital resources, in four mediums of instruction- Malayalam, English, Tamil and Kannada.
+Specific content development workshops are conducted at various levels at regular intervals. www.samagra.kite.kerala.gov.in

 Broadband connectivity to schools